gwnuysw/Smart-Flowerpod/README.md

 - Design beginning (all resources, information)
   - datasheets
   - Schematics
-  - expamle projects (use of other devices)
+  - expamle projects (use of other devices, sensers)
   - AtmegaLib
 - Workingdir
   - ATmega (this contain source code for Atmega2560 controlboard)